The Sugar Found In Rna Is Called

 The Basics of Ribose

 Ribose is a simple sugar, specifically a monosaccharide, with the chemical formula C5H10O5.
-This means it's composed of five carbon atoms, ten hydrogen atoms, and five oxygen atoms.
+Even so, this means it's composed of five carbon atoms, ten hydrogen atoms, and five oxygen atoms.
 It's a pentose sugar, meaning it has five carbon atoms arranged in a ring structure.
 Each carbon atom in the ring is numbered from 1' to 5' (pronounced "one prime" to "five prime"), which is important for understanding how ribose connects to other parts of the nucleotide.
 The arrangement of these atoms gives ribose its characteristic shape and chemical properties.

 Ribose vs. Deoxyribose: A Critical Distinction